Compiled Master Game Guide

 EXAMPLE 1EXAMPLE 1: Your Army Cards (Master Game Side)

 Unique/Uncommon/Common: Unique Army Cards– When selecting cards to put in your Army, you cannot select two of the same Unique Army Card.
 Common Army Cards and Uncommon Army Cards– When selecting cards to put in your Army, you can include two or more of the same Common or Uncommon Army Card.
+Note: Uncommons were introduced in the "Battle for the Underdark" master set by Wizards of the Coast, and have not (yet) been continued by Renegade Game Studios.

 Species: Biological classification of the figure(s).